NkL-M/NkL-M/README.md

 - ### Pixel Truth

-An end-to-end computer vision app that classifies images as real or AI-generated — trained on a Kaggle dataset and deployed as a streamlit live web app.
+An end-to-end computer vision app that classifies images as real or AI-generated — trained on a Kaggle dataset and deployed as a web app.

 ## ⚡️ Technical Skills
 💻 **Programming & Data**